awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-codecommit-association.md

    aws configure
    ```

-   The default region name must match the AWS Region for the repository in CodeCommit\.
+   The default Region name must match the AWS Region for the repository in CodeCommit\.

 1. Run the associate\-repository command specifying the name of the CodeCommit repository you want to associate\.